 Will the university support me during quarantine if I book accommodation directly with a private sector landlord

 Yes but only if the private sector landlord is unable to support your quarantine.
 If they are unable to help you quarantine safely or fulfil your requirements then we can make arrangements for you to receive quarantine accommodation by notifying the accommodation service at Sheffield Hallam prior to your arrival.

 We are here to help with your questions.
 We are available online every work day, Monday to Friday, from 11am-12pm on Skype @SHUISST.
 Just send a message during the hour, with your name and student number, and we will call you back – there is no need to book.

 Arrival into the UK, accommodation and quarantine

 We are offering flexibility on course start dates, enabling you to enter the UK over an extended period, whilst still commencing your course at the start of term.
-If possible you should arrive in Sheffield to begin the term from 28 September.
-If that is not possible due to the COVID-19 situation, you should arrive by the following dates:

 Please note, all CAS latest arrival dates will be updated with this information.
 You will not need to do anything in order for this to happen.

 If for any reason, you are unable to commence your course during the proposed entry dates, we will support you to defer your place to September 2021, depending on the course.